EV charging: How long does it take?

 Additional best practices

-There are several apps to help you plan the perfect route .
+There are several apps to help you plan the perfect route.
 We recommend using Shell Recharge, which gives users access to around 300,000 charging points across Europe.
 The app has a route planning feature that shows you available charging stations and lets you filter for different charging speeds.
-Zap Map and A Better Route Planner can also plot routes to suit your car, including the shortest possible detours and charging stops.

-Rapid charging is a quick fix, not a long-term solution.
-These chargepoints put a lot of current into the batteries in a short period of time, and the increased strain means the battery wears down faster.
+Fast charging is a quick fix, not a long-term solution.
+Using a fast charger puts a lot of current into the batteries in a short period of time, and the increased strain means the battery wears down faster.
 According to Kia, eight years of standard charging will give you 10% more battery life than eight years of fast charging.

-Still have questions?
+Still got questions?
 Check out our FAQs for EV charging!